How to say No to your kids?

 "I'm a little worried," Rosh confessed.
 "Hosh has become over-confident and casual with his driving, ever since he received his driving license.
 I don't really want him driving around unsupervised yet."

-"Then don't give him the car to drive," Isha answered.
+"Then don't give him your car to drive," Isha answered.
 "He's got no car of his own.
 So, he won't be driving."

-"Everything is so black and white to you," Rosh retorted irritated, "How do I say no without breaking his self-confidence?"
+"Everything is so black and white to you," Rosh retorted.
+"How do I explain my 'No', without breaking his self-confidence?"

 "I was reading of a young man once," she replied, "who had just gotten his driving license.
-He asked his father, who was a minister, if they could discuss his use of the car."
+He asked his father, a minister, if he could use his car."

-"After months had passed," answered Isha, "and he came through with flying colors in his grades, he went back again to his father and asked if they could discuss his use of the car now."
+"Months passed," she answered.
+"The boy came through with flying colors.
+He went back again to his father and asked if he could use his car now."

-"I've been real proud of you, my boy," said his father, "You've got your grades up.
+"I'm real proud of you, my boy," said his father.
+"You've got your grades up.
 You've studied your Bible diligently.
 But you didn't get your hair cut!"

-"Yea Dad," the young man replied, "I've been thinking about that.
-You know, Samson had long hair, Moses had long hair, Noah had long hair, and even Jesus had long hair...."
+"Yea Dad," the young man replied.
+"I've been thinking about that.
+You know, Samson had long hair.
+Moses had long hair.
+Noah had long hair.
+Even Jesus had long hair...."

-"Yea?" interrupted his father, "and they walked everywhere they went.
-Sorted!"
+"Yea?" interrupted his father.
+"And they walked everywhere they went!"